nextflow-io/website/content/nfcamp/2019/matthias.md

 ## Robust and reproducible pipelines to support routine clinical diagnostic and research projects in oncology

 ### Matthias Monfort
-*Engineer student, Institut Curie, France*
+*Research Engineer, Institut Curie, France*

 Institut Curie is a European Comprehensive Cancer Center which comprises a research center and three cancer hospitals.
 The bioinformatics platform support both research and patient care in particular by providing different kinds of analysis pipelines to address different use cases.